-While life may be stranger than fiction, this does not mean that your swinging journey will follow what you see in Hollywood movies (which are often very inaccurate).
-In real life, finding partners that you are compatible with often requires a bit of hard work and a long journey.
+While life may be stranger than fiction, this does not mean that your swinging journey will follow what you see in Hollywood movies (which are often wildly inaccurate).
+In real life, finding partners that you are compatible with usually requires a bit of hard work and a long journey.
 However, this is not an excuse to hook up with the first couple that shows you any interest, or worse still, hound the people you think will be a good match for you and your partner.
-To make it less difficult finding other swinger couples look up the popular swinger site in your local area.
+To make it less challenging to find other swinger couples look up the popular swinger site in your local area.

-As you start looking for swinging partners to play with, practice patience.
+As you start looking for swinging partners to play with, work on improving your practice.
 Allow yourselves to carefully vet any potential partners without desperation clouding your judgment.
 Your first swinging experience will forever impact how you approach your future playmates, so take the time to find partners who will make your experience worth it.
-Remember this is a team decision.
+Remember, this is a team decision.
 Do not pressure your partner or allow your partner to pressure you.
-Yes, it is harder to make a four way connection between two couples but the end result is very much worth the effort.
+Yes, it is harder to make a four-way connection between two couples, but the end result is very much worth the effort.

 5. Taking one for the team

-As you start meeting other couples, it is common for one of you to not be attracted to another person you are thinking about swinging together.
+As you start meeting other couples, it is common for one of you not to be attracted to another person you are thinking about swinging together.
 Your partner might seamlessly hit it off with their playmate.
 Just like you aren’t going to act desperate, you also shouldn’t compromise and sacrifice.
-We all enjoy making our special someone feel happy but making a sacrifice for the team is a big mistake.
+We all enjoy making our special someone feel happy, but sacrificing for the team is a big mistake.
 It can lead to resentment and many other negative feelings.
-With so many different swingers to choose from, it is wiser to simply spend more time looking and skip the comprising and sacrificing.
+With so many different swingers to choose from, it is wiser to spend more time looking and skip the comprising and sacrificing.

 Swinging is supposed to be about mutual satisfaction – both for you and your partner.
-For this reason alone, it is very important that you only play with couples you are BOTH attracted to.
-Taking one for the team diminishes the importance of your own needs and satisfaction, and this can be very detrimental to your loving relationship.
-Protect your amazing relationship by valuing each other & not allowing anyone to take a hit for the team.
+For this reason alone, it is crucial that you only play with couples you are BOTH attracted to.
+Taking one for the team diminishes the importance of your own needs and satisfaction, which can be detrimental to your loving relationship.
+Protect your fantastic relationship by valuing each other & not allowing anyone to take a hit for the team.